 About Ba Na Hills

-This is a big call but I’m making it anyway: Sun World Ba Na Hills was one of the strangest places I’ve ever been.
+I’m going to be honest here, Sun World Ba Na Hills was one of the strangest places I’ve ever been.
 It’s an amusement park/hotel complex/tourist attraction… 1500m above sea level… themed like a French village… SUPER weird.

 You may have seen photos of Ba Na Hills’ famous Golden Hands Bridge doing the rounds on Instagram recently, which is what catapulted Sun World onto bucket lists of travellers all over the globe.